TheThingILearn/helper/README.md

 1. Create an AppState name "videoState" and set the data/field type to "Video Path" (notes the upper and lower case in the name)
 ---------------------------------------------------------------------------------------------------------------------------
-2. create new custom action and Import that Package: universal_html: ^2.2.4 (Dont forget to hit the green reset button)
+2. create new custom action and add that dependenie: universal_html: ^2.2.4 (Dont forget to hit the green reset button)
 ---------------------------------------------------------------------------------------------------------------------------
 3. add that code to the new cutsom action